TechnoBureau/technobureau.github.io/_posts/2017/7/2017-02-28-linux-filesystem.md

 ### Transactional file systems :

-Some programs need to update multiple files “all at once”.
+Some programs need to update multiple files "all at once".
 For example, a software installation may write program binaries, libraries, and configuration files.
 If the software installation fails, the program may be unusable.
 If the installation is upgrading a key system utility, such as the command shell, the entire system may be left in an unusable state.